putting/My-Tech-Notes/javaRelated/java/bookNotes/java8InAction-part1.md

                 - or optional if no initial value `Optional<Integer> sum = numbers.stream().reduce((a, b) -> (a + b));`
                 - using method ref: Optional<Integer> max = numbers.stream().reduce(Integer::max);
                 - Counting using map & reduce
+                - **BE CAREFUL** reduce("", (s1, s2) -> s1 + s2) is inefficient as concatenates new strings every time.
+                  Collectors.joining uses a StringBuilder internally is much more efficient.

 ### stateless vs. stateful
                 - Operations like reduce, sum, and max need to have internal state to accumulate the result.